mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 **`--mem=<size[units]>`**

 Specify the real memory required per node.
-The default units is `MB` (Default: 2GB)
+The default unit is `MB` (Default: 2GB)

-The job is killed if it exceeds the limit
+The job is killed if it exceeds the limit.

 Note that you can use the variable `$SLURM_MEM_PER_NODE` in the command line to synchronize the software settings and the resource allocated.